-A – The first draft of the National Team criteria is prepared by the Head Coach (Peter Eriksson).
+A – The first draft of the National Team criteria is prepared by the Athletics Canada staff.
 A more advanced draft is then communicated to the National Team Committee which then offers feedback and ultimately approves the final version of the criteria itself.
-The National Team Committee includes Chief Executive Officer Rob Guy, Head Coach Peter Eriksson, 2 provincial representatives, the 2 athletes’ representatives.
+The National Team Committee includes Chief Executive Officer Rob Guy, 2 provincial representatives, the 2 athletes’ representatives, 2 coaching representatives.

 Q – Who do I contact if I want to appeal a decision about team selection or carding?

 A – Appeal information and process is outlined in all criteria.
 Athletics Canada’s Policies, Rules and Bylaws– Section II – Rule 140 outlines everything you need to know about the appeals ‘process.
-While anyone can contact the Head Coach (Peter Eriksson) for information, an official appeal must be submitted to the Chief Executive Officer (Rob Guy).
+While anyone can contact the Operations Manager (Jared MacLeod) for information, an official appeal must be submitted to the Athletics Canada Commissioner Hon.
+Hugh Fraser

 Q – Which forms do I need to fill out if I’m on a national team?